Select Bus Service: B44

 The B44 SBS route began in November 2013, replacing the B44 Limited service with Select Bus Service.
 Initially planned for the end of 2011, then later the summer of 2012, the start date was pushed to November 2013 as the buses for the service did not arrive until early 2013.
 Unlike other SBS routes, this service involved a significant change in route, and approximately 20 limited stops were eliminated.
 The elimination of the Avenue L stop, located adjacent to a school, from the SBS route, was controversial, with local elected representatives and community members starting a petition and calling for its restoration.
 In February 2014, just under three months since its launch, the MTA conceded to community pressure and added Avenue L and Gates Avenue to the SBS route.
-This bus is based out of the Flatbush Bus Depot.
+This bus is based at the Flatbush Bus Depot.
 Stops are listed from south to north.

 A map showing the B44 SBS (in light blue) with rail connections.